b-golas/b-golas.github.io/docs/spark_performance_and_dev_choices.md

 A common starting point is to assign 2–5 cores and 8–32GB of memory per executor.
 Don’t treat these numbers as strict rules—your ideal setup depends heavily on your specific workload and available resources.
 Use them as a baseline and test how your job behaves with different configurations.

 If you're using Spark's dynamic allocation, keep in mind that executors count can change automatically at runtime.
 With this feature enabled, Spark will add or remove executors based on the workload, which helps optimize resource usage across multiple jobs or stages.
 While dynamic allocation is useful in shared or elastic environments (like YARN or Kubernetes), it can sometimes conflict with manual tuning, especially if your job relies on consistent executor sizes or cached data.
 It's important to test how your application behaves with and without it before deciding on static versus dynamic resource configuration.
-Dynamic allocation and other relevant mechanisms will be discussed later.
+Caching and dynamic allocation will be discussed later.

 If you're using HDFS and YARN, it’s often said that 5 cores per executor works best, due to how HDFS handles I/O. While that advice is a bit dated, it still gets mentioned, but with modern hardware and storage systems, this should be validated for your workload.

 Finally, if you're running on an isolated cluster and know your hardware specs, remember to leave some resources for the operating system and your cluster scheduler.

-### 2.3.4 How to Pick the Right Numbers
+### 2.3.3 How to Pick the Right Numbers

 To sum up the information available earlier, I prepared a simple step by step plan on how to pick the right number of executors and their specifications.
 Please note that you may actually make better decisions if you read next chapters, especially those on Spark memory model.